 2. Calculate annual expenses

-To plan your finances in retirement, you’ll need to know how much you need to live.
+To plan your finances in retirement, you’ll need to know how much money you need to live on.
 Especially if money is tight, you’ll need specific spending data, not estimates.
 If you budget and have tracked your spending, you’ve got the data you need.
 If not, start now.
 Automatic tracking is simple with free tools like one from Money Talks News’ partner PowerWallet.
 But a notebook or spreadsheet, to name a couple of alternatives, also will do — as long as you keep it up.
 After tracking for a few months, you’ll begin to see where your money’s going and can decide how much to withdraw from investments.

 3. Fully fund emergency savings